fluthjs/fluth-doc/docs/en/api/observable.md

 - Details

-  The difference between thenOnce and then is that once the subscription node executes, it automatically unsubscribes.
+  thenOnce differs from then method in that once the subscribed node executes, it will automatically [unsubscribe](/en/guide/base.html#unsubscribe).

 - Example